 These researchers are attempting to pass this discovery off as their own by saying "In this paper, we will report a new compound..."
 This false claim continues in the Abstract, where it reads "This is the first observation of such a high transition temperature in the Y-based compound."
 Sharif University did NOT make the "first observation".

 The Sharif article can be read in full at this link.

 And, to make matters worse, Physica C refuses to publish a correction.
 Jan Willem Wijnen of Reed Elsevier Publishing characterized this matter as mere "impoliteness".
 Such a cavalier attitude actually enables such bald-faced theft.
 Shame on the board of directors at Reed Elsevier.
 They have become facilitators for reprehensible conduct within the scientific community.
 The people behind this decision are listed below:Executive Directors:

 In March 2010 Srinakharinwirot University of Bankok, Thailand, published an article claiming several new variants of YBCO, based on Y358.
 This article also gave no mention of Y358 being discovered by Superconductors.ORG.
 It only mentioned the Sharif University article.
 These researchers were contacted, yet still refuse to acknowledge SCO.
 To read the Thai article in full click here.

-The superconductor community needs to do a better job of policing itself.
-Since these researchers refuse to give attribution, even when pressed, they clearly intend to usurp the work of others for personal glory.
+Since these researchers refuse to give credit, even when pressed, they clearly intend to usurp the work of others for personal glory.
 No independent researcher can be expected to continue to work hard, when the fruits of his labor are misappropriated by intellectual property thieves.